What is play therapy?

 What experience do you have?

 I’ve worked in many different settings and situations: caring for small children and teenagers in emergency shelters, conducting home visits for adults and children with developmental disabilities, providing support to women who are struggling with perinatal mood disorders, and helping families with medically fragile children access services.
+I also work with bereaved families through Kate’s Club and mothers through Athens Parent Wellbeing.

 In addition to providing therapy, I’m also currently working with the Department of Public Health with a program called Babies Can’t Wait – I provide early intervention services to children and families in rural areas in Oglethorpe, Morgan, and Greene counties.
 I’m also trained in Infant and Early Childhood Mental Health, so I am comfortable working with children as young as 18 months old.
 If this doesn’t sound like what you’re looking for, I’m happy to help you find a therapist who would be a better fit.